mpampuch/nextflow-notes/README.md

 ## Biocontainers

 Each program should have its own designated container.
-Don't create containers with too many things or things your don't need.
+Don't create container images with too many things or things your don't need.

 Run only one process per container: In almost all cases, you should only run a single process in a single container.
 Decoupling applications into multiple containers makes it much easier to scale horizontally and reuse containers.
 If that service depends on another service, make use of container linking.